Cracker Barrel Recipes

 Directions

-• Heat skillet over medium-high.
-Cook patties 2 minutes per side.
+• Heat skillet to medium-high.

 Notes